 As with the other executive officers, the CEO's compensation reflects the Company's increasing emphasis on tying compensation to both short-term and long-term performance goals.
-When determining the CEO's salary, the Committee considers the CEO's prior-year performance and expected future contributions to the Company as well as peer-industry survey results published annually.
-As compared to the industry comparison group, the CEO's salary was 11.6% less than the group median.
-The 13.3% increase in the CEO's salary in 1996 compared to 1995 was a result of the Committee's decision to reward him for his leadership and the Company's outstanding performance as measured by, but not limited to, such factors as earnings-per-share improvement, sales and profit increases and expense reduction.
-The CEO's salary increase is also a result of the Committee's effort to bring his salary closer to the industry average which, prior to the increase, was 26.5% below the comparison year peer-industry average.
+When determining the CEO's salary, the CGC Committee considers the CEO's prior-year performance and expected future contributions to the Company as well as peer-industry survey results published annually.
+As compared to the industry comparison group, the CEO's salary was 18.3% less than the group median.
+The 9.1% increase in the CEO's salary in 1997 compared with 1996 was a result of the CGC Committee's decision to reward him for his leadership and the Company's outstanding performance, is measured by, but not limited to, such factors as earnings-per-share improvement, sales and profit increases and expense reduction.

-The Committee, believing that the CEO should have some compensation at risk in order to encourage performance that maximizes stockholder return, has created a significant opportunity for additional compensation through performance-based incentives.
-The performance-based compensation for which the CEO is eligible takes the form of both short-term and long-term incentives.
-Like the other executive officers, the CEO is eligible for a cash bonus-- the short-term incentive--based on the attainment of individual goals and earnings-per-share improvement goals.
-Also like the other executive officers, the CEO is eligible for non-qualified performance-accelerated stock options--the long-term incentive.
-These stock options, which have a nine and one-half year vesting schedule, can be accelerated to an earlier year upon the attainment of Committee-established earnings-per-share improvement goals, individual performance goals and, for "Stock Plus" program eligibility, certain Company stock ownership level requirements.
+The CGC Committee, believing that the CEO should have some compensation at risk in order to encourage performance that maximizes stockholder return, has created a significant opportunity for additional compensation through performance-based incentives.
+The performance-based compensation for which the CEO ie eligible takes the form of both short-term and long-term incentives.
+Like the other executive officers, the CEO is eligible for a cash bonus (the short-term incentive) based on the attainment of individual goals and earnings-per-share improvement goals.
+Also like the other officers, the CEO is eligible for Stock Incentive program non-qualified performance-accelerated stock options and stock-ownership-based Stock Plus program stock options (the long-term incentive).
+The Stock Incentive program stock options, which has a nine and one-half year vesting schedule, can be accelerated to an earlier year upon the attainment of Committee-established earnings-per-share improvement goals, and individual performance goals.

-The Committee believes that in order to maximize the CEO's performance, a substantial portion of the CEO's compensation should be tied directly to overall Company performance.
-Consistent with this philosophy, the Committee has established a lower-than-average salary for the CEO (as compared to CEOs of the peer-group compensation survey participants) while emphasizing the pay-for-performance components of the CEO's total compensation package.
+The CGC Committee believes that in order to maximize the CEO's performance, a substantial portion of the CEO's compensation should be tied directly to overall Company performance.
+Consistent with this philosophy, the CGC Committee has established a lower-than-average salary for the CEO (as compared to CEOs of the peer-group compensation survey participants) while emphasizing the pay-for-performance components of the CEO's total compensation package.
 When considering the CEO's pay-for-performance component of his compensation package, the Committee took into consideration prior pay-for-performance awards.
-The Committee determined that based on the CEO's individual performance and the performance of the Company, it was important to continue its incentive compensation program in a manner that is competitive in the industry and that continues to motivate and reward outstanding performance.
+The CGC Committee determined that based on the CEO's individual performance and the performance of the Company, it was important to continue its incentive compensation program in a manner that is competitive in the industry and that continues to motivate and reward outstanding performance.

 Under the Company's short-term incentive program (cash bonus), the CEO's total possible cash-bonus incentive is 100% of his salary.
-To be eligible for an earnings-per-share improvement cash bonus award, the CEO must achieve personal performance goals established by the Committee, and the Company must meet at least one of its cash bonus program earnings-per-share improvement goals.
+To be eligible for an earnings-per-share improvement cash bonus award, the CEO must achieve personal performance goals established by the CGC Committee, and the Company must meet at least one of its cash bonus program earnings-per-share improvement goals.
 If the CEO meets his individual performance goals and the Company meets its Committee-established cash bonus program "target" goal, the CEO will receive a cash bonus equal to 25% of his annual salary.
-If the CEO's individual goals and the Committee-established cash bonus program "mid-level" earnings-per-share improvement goal is met, then the CEO will receive a cash bonus equal to 50% of his annual salary.
-If the CEO's individual goals are met and the Committee-established cash bonus program "stretch" earnings-per-share improvement goal is met, then the CEO will receive a cash bonus equal to 100% of his annual salary.
+If the CEO's individual goals and the CGC Committee-established cash bonus program "mid'level" earnings-per-share improvement goal are met, then the CEO will receive a cash bonus program "stretch" earnings-per-share improvement goal is met, then the CEO will receive a cash bonus equal to 100% of his annual salary.